lerlerchan/FuzzyDelphiJmv/README.md

 Step-by-step images procedure can be view at [Here](https://github.com/lerlerchan/FuzzyDelphiJmv/blob/main/tutorial/Installation_Procedure.pdf)

-To install the Fuzzy Delphi module in [Jamovi](https://www.jamovi.org/download.html), follow these steps:
+To install the Fuzzy Delphi module in [Jamovi](https://www.jamovi.org/download.html)  / [Jamovi v2.3.28](https://www.manageengine.com/products/desktop-central/software-installation/silent_install_Jamovi-(x64)-(2.3.28.0).html), follow these steps:

 1. Click on the “+” icon in the top-right corner of Jamovi to access the module installation options.
 2. Choose the Jamovi library from the menu that opens.
 OR download from [Here](https://github.com/lerlerchan/FuzzyDelphiJmv/blob/main/FuzzyDelphiJmv_1.0.0.jmo)